 Soft sided luggage is recommended, and pack light – you probably won’t wear half of what you bring!

 Don’t forget toiletries and medicine cabinet items especially if you have favorite brands; including aspirin, cold medicine, soap and shampoo.
 Shower towels and wash clothes are provided, as well as deck towels for drying off after your dives.

-* A note on sunscreens: We strongly recommend you purchase reef-friendly sunscreens.
-Research estimates that between 5,000 and 15,000 tons of sunscreen wash off swimmers into the ocean annually, and most of these sunscreens contain ingredients that cause harmful algae blooms and coral bleaching.
-We encourage you to check your sunscreens and avoid any that contain the following ingredients: oxybenzone, paraben, cinnamate, benzophenon, camphor derivatives.
+* A note on sunscreens: * We strongly recommend the purchase of reef-friendly sunscreens.
+Research estimates that 4-6,000 metric tons of sunscreen wash off swimmers into the ocean annually, and most of these sunscreens contain ingredients that cause harmful algae blooms and coral bleaching.
+Please check your sunscreens and avoid those that contain benzophenon/oxybenzone.
 To do your part, use biodegradable, natural sunscreens to help protect the reefs.
 Look for sunscreens that have active ingredients such as titanium dioxide or zinc oxide.
 We’ve recently partnered with Stream2Sea, if you’re booked on a charter with us we’ll send you code for 10% off your order with them to help encourage you to dive and travel conscientiously and sustainably.
-For more information please don’t hesitate to contact us (References: HuffPo, National Park Service, The Guardian, Environmental Contamination and Toxicology)
+For more information please don’t hesitate to contact us (References: HuffPo, National Park Service, The Guardian, Environmental Contamination and Toxicology, NOAA)

 Dive Gear Packing List

 - Mask, fins, and snorkel (recommended for spearfishing!)